Rota-Baxter operators on cocommutative Hopf algebras and Hopf braces: Rota-Baxter operators on cocommutative Hopf algebra and their constructions

-Note that every bialgebra morphism from a Hopf algebra to another Hopf algebra is actually a Hopf algebra morphism.
-Thus, every bialgebra automorphism from a Hopf algebra to another Hopf algebra is actually a Hopf algebra automorphism.
+Note that every bialgebra homomorphism from a Hopf algebra to another Hopf algebra is actually a Hopf algebra homomorphism.
+Thus, every bialgebra automorphism from a Hopf algebra to another Hopf algebra is already a Hopf algebra automorphism.

+We now show the commutativity of the above two processes of deriving Rota-Baxter operators from a given one.